 The Spartan ethos, which placed a premium on physical fitness and mental toughness, applied to women as well as men.

-From a young age, Spartan girls were educated alongside boys, a practice that was unique in ancient Greece.
+From a young age, Spartan girls were educated, a practice that was unique in ancient Greece.

-They were taught reading, writing, and arithmetic, but also music, dance, and athletics.
+They were taught reading and writing, but also music, dance, and athletics.

 Physical fitness was highly valued, as Spartans believed that strong women would produce strong children.